Frequently Asked Questions

 Many bands have asked to use our logo in their music videos, wear our clothing on stage, or hand out cards or information at their shows.
 We love hearing they want to help their fans and carry the message.

 If you’re a touring band and would like to partner with our efforts, please contact Taylor Palmby at [email protected] and pitch how you’d like to carry our message on your tour or do a video interview.

 Yes!
 Part of how we raise awareness and fundraise for the organization is through speaking.
 In order to book a speaker for your event please have the person in charge of the event fill out the Speaker’s Event Request Form on the following page:

 HeartSupport is still lean, mean, and growing.
-Sometimes we have job openings and internships you can check out here.
-If there are no openings then we encourage you to get involved with our mission, attend a festival we’re at, or fundraise.
+We are currently not hiring but make announcements when we do.
+In the meantime, we encourage you to get involved in our masterclass and then volunteer.
 One reason we encourage people to get involved before applying for a job is that you may realize that heartsupport isn’t the place for you, and that’s okay.
 We want you in a job you’re completely passionate about, and if heartsupport isn’t a win for you, then it wouldn’t be a win for us either.

 We encourage people to share their stories on our community support wall.
 This helps others hear their story and receive positive affirmation while letting others know they’re not alone and that each story is unique.